mwort/modelmanager/README.md

 modelmanager
 ===============================

-version number: 0.0.1
+Version number: 0.0.1
-author: Michel Wortmann
+Author: Michel Wortmann, Potsdam Institute of Climate Impact Research, Germany

 Overview
 --------

 A python package to manage your (scientific) model runs, input and output.

-Installation / Usage
+Installation
 --------------------

 To install use pip: